10 Signs of an Ulcer You Should Never Ignore

 You bleed when you use the bathroom

-Blood coming from the gastrointestinal tract can signal a variety of underlying health issues, but Dr. Sengupta says when this bleeding is combined with upper abdominal pain, he’s “highly suspicious” that it’s one of the signs of an ulcer.
+Blood coming from the gastrointestinal tract can signal a variety of underlying health issues.
+Still, Dr. Sengupta says when this bleeding is combined with upper abdominal pain, he’s “highly suspicious” that it’s one of the signs of an ulcer.
 Many patients notice this blood either when vomiting, or when using the bathroom, as their stools may appear black.
-If you notice this blood, along with nausea and pain in the stomach or chest, Dr. Sengupta says doctors will often perform a blood test or an upper endoscopy—where they use a camera to look into the stomach itself—to check if an ulcer is the culprit.
-Blood in your stool can also be due to hemorrhoids or a symptom of colon cancer, so it’s a good idea to get checked out by your doctor.
-Don’t miss these other signs of colon cancer you might be missing.
+If you notice this blood, along with nausea and pain in the stomach or chest, Dr. Sengupta says doctors will often perform a blood test and an upper endoscopy—where they use a camera to look into the stomach itself—to check if an ulcer is the culprit.
+According to NKIDD, blood in your stool can also be due to hemorrhoids, or be a symptom of colitis or colon cancer, so it’s a good idea to get checked out by your doctor.
+(Don’t miss these other signs of colon cancer you might be missing.)

 You have chest pain

-Some patients with ulcers describe chest pain, a term called “non-cardiac chest pain,” which refers to pain in the area that’s not caused by a heart attack or heart disease, per Cleveland Clinic.
+Some patients with ulcers describe chest pain, a term called “non-cardiac chest pain,” which refers to pain in the area that’s not caused by a heart attack or heart disease, according to the American College of Gastroenterology.
 The discomfort is commonly caused by a GI problem, though it can also stem from stress or anxiety.
-In many cases, a simple over-the-counter antacid can be taken to temporarily alleviate some of the pain and gassiness, or you could also try these 13 natural remedies for heartburn.

 You’re more bloated than usual